Output Perturbation for Differentially Private Convex Optimization: Faster and More General: Abstract

 \section{Abstract}

-Finding efficient, easily implementable differentially private algorithms that offer strong excess risk bounds is an important problem in modern machine learning.
-To date, most work has focused on private empirical risk minimization (ERM) or private population loss minimization.
-However, there are often other objectives--such as fairness, adversarial robustness, or sensitivity to outliers--besides average performance that are not captured in the classical ERM setup.
-To this end, we study a completely general family of convex, Lipschitz loss functions and establish the first known differentially private excess risk and runtime bounds for optimizing this broad class.
-We provide similar bounds under additional assumptions of $\beta$-smoothness and/or strong convexity.
-We also address private stochastic convex optimization (SCO).
-While $(\epsilon, \delta)$-differential privacy ($\delta > 0$) has been the focus of much recent work in private SCO, proving tight excess population loss bounds and runtime bounds for $(\epsilon, 0)$-differential privacy remains a challenging open problem.
-We provide \textit{the tightest known}~$(\epsilon, 0)$-differentially private expected population loss bounds and \textit{fastest runtimes} under the presence of (or lack of) smoothness and strong convexity assumptions.
-Our methods extend to the $\delta > 0$ setting, where we offer the unique benefit of ensuring differential privacy for arbitrary $\epsilon > 0$ by incorporating a new form of Gaussian noise proposed in \cite{zhao2019}.
-Finally, we apply our theory to two learning frameworks: tilted ERM and adversarial learning.
-In particular, our theory quantifies tradeoffs between adversarial robustness, privacy, and runtime.
+Finding efficient, easily implementable differentially private (DP) algorithms that offer strong excess risk bounds is an important problem in modern machine learning.
+To date, most work has focused on private empirical risk minimization (ERM) or private stochastic convex optimization (SCO), which corresponds to population loss minimization.
+However, there are often other objectives---such as fairness, adversarial robustness, or sensitivity to outliers---besides average performance that are not captured in the classical ERM/SCO setups.
+Further, most recent work in private SCO has focused on $(\varepsilon, \delta)$-differential privacy ($\delta > 0$), whereas proving tight excess risk and runtime bounds for $(\varepsilon, 0)$-differential privacy remains a challenging open problem.
+Our first contribution is to provide \textit{the tightest known}~$(\varepsilon, 0)$-differentially private expected population loss bounds and \textit{fastest runtimes} for smooth and strongly convex loss functions.
+In particular, for SCO with well-conditioned smooth and strongly convex loss functions, we provide a \textit{linear-time} algorithm with \textit{optimal} excess risk.
+For our second contribution, we study DP optimization for a broad class of \textit{tilted} loss functions---which can be used to promote fairness or robustness, and are not necessarily of ERM form.
+We establish the first known differentially private excess risk and runtime bounds for optimizing this class; under smoothness and strong convexity assumptions, our bounds are near-optimal.
+For our third contribution, we specialize our theory to \textit{DP adversarial training}.
 Our results are achieved using perhaps the simplest yet practical differentially private algorithm: output perturbation.
 Although this method is not novel conceptually, our novel implementation scheme and analysis show that the power of this method to achieve strong privacy, utility, and runtime guarantees has not been fully appreciated in prior works.